 The HS Convention created the Harmonized System Committee, comprising representatives of all the contracting parties to the Convention.
 Among the HSC's functions is the preparation of recommendations for achieving uniform interpretation of the HS nomenclature by the members and for keeping the HS product categories current, taking into account technological developments and changing patterns in international trade.
 These recommendations are issued as amendments to the Convention, especially to the HS annex, and may be reflected in one or more related publications of the WCO, notably the Explanatory Notes to the HS and the Compendium of Classification Opinions, on which the contracting parties rely for guidance in the understanding of the nomenclature.
-While the Explanatory
+While the Explanatory Notes and Compendium are helpful and authoritative sources of such information, they are not legally binding on the contracting parties.

-1 The annex to the HS Convention contains the HS nomenclature and legal rules and notes.
+1The annex to the HS Convention contains the HS nomenclature and legal rules and notes.
 The 1988 Act implemented the HTS, which incorporates the structure of the HS nomenclature.